ryanfiller/portfolio-svelte/README.md

 ## Roadmap

-See my planned features / known bugs [here](https://github.com/ryanfiller/portfolio-gatsby-v2/projects/1).
+See my planned features / known bugs [here](https://github.com/ryanfiller/portfolio-sapper/projects/1).
 I also keep a pretty up to date change log [here](http://ryanfiller.com/changes)

 ## Bugs!

 Oh no! 🐜

-If you find something broken, feel free to [file an issue](https://github.com/ryanfiller/portfolio-gatsby-v2/issues) or DM me on [twitter](https://twitter.com/ryanfiller_) and I will get to it as soon as possible.
+If you find something broken, feel free to [file an issue](https://github.com/ryanfiller/portfolio-sapper/issues) or DM me on [twitter](https://twitter.com/ryanfiller_) and I will get to it as soon as possible.

 ## License

 This is a public repository under an MIT license.
 Feel free to replicate any code you find here if it helps you, but please, do not steal my original content.

+## Old Repo

+If for some reason you're looking for the [Gatsby](https://www.gatsbyjs.com/) version of this site, that repo can be found [here](ttps://github.com/ryanfiller/portfolio-gatsby-v2).